tonybaines/backbonetutorials/README.md

+A fork of the real thing for me to play around with

 # Backbone Tutorials

 This site is by no means the definite guide to backbone.js and all corrections and contributions are welcome.